jimmershere/maddhatch/docs/README.md

 MADDH_OAUTH2_PROXY_INSECURE_SKIP_VERIFY=false
 MADDH_OAUTH2_START=/oauth2/start
 RBAC_SESSION_SECRET=rbac-session-secret
+# Expose LDAP on a high, non-privileged host port by default; switch to 389 if
+# you're running with elevated privileges and want the standard port on the host.
+LDAP_HOST_PORT=1389
 ```

 Set `MADDH_OAUTH2_PROXY_URL` to the public oauth2-proxy endpoint (Keycloak, Okta, etc.).
 If the frontend reaches it via an internal host, also set `MADDH_OAUTH2_PROXY_INTERNAL_URL`.
 The Go service proxies `/oauth2/*` there and exposes the configured login start path via `/config.js`.